gohugoio/hugo/content/content-management/markdown-and-supported-formats.md

 ## Markdown

-Markdown is the natively supported content format for Hugo and is rendered using the excellent [BlackFriday project][].
+Markdown is the natively supported content format for Hugo and is rendered using the excellent [BlackFriday project][], a markdown parser written in Golang.

 {{% caution "Deeply Nested Lists" %}}
 Hugo uses [BlackFriday](https://github.com/russross/blackfriday), a markdown processor written in Go.
 A known issue [(#329)](https://github.com/russross/blackfriday/issues/329) in BlackFriday is the handling of deeply nested lists, but there is a workaround.
 If you write lists in markdown, be sure to include 4 spaces (i.e., <kbd>tab</kbd>) rather than 2 to delimit nesting of lists.